-Discount points are prepaid interest that lenders buy then offer as mortgage fees to lower the interest on future mortgage payments.
+Discount points are prepaid interest that mortgage borrowers pay to lower the interest on future mortgage payments.

-“Each point costs 1% of the total loan amount and depending on the borrower, each point lowers your interest rate by one-eighth to one one-quarter of your interest rate.” – Investopedia
+“Each one point costs 1% of the total loan amount.
+And depending on the borrower, each point can lower your interest rate by 1/8% – 1/4%.” – Investopedia

 The discount points are tax-deductible, which may sound appealing.
 Truth be told, the lender is benefiting from offering you these discount points by charging you a fee for them.
 Therefore the discount is not free.
-The lender buys the points then sells them to you; in turn getting the money upfront instead of with a higher interest rate.
-When you purchase the points it will decrease the interest rate on your loan immediately.
-To recoup the savings of the discount points it will take a number of years and you should do the math to see if paying points makes sense for how long you plan to live in the property.
+The lender gets the money upfront instead of with a higher interest rate.
+To recoup the savings of the discount points it will take a number of years.
+You should do the math to see if paying points makes sense for how long you plan to live in the property.

 If you plan to live in your home for a long term you may benefit from applying discount points to your mortgage.
 Ask your lender to see the difference between a mortgage with and without the discount points.
-If you only plan to stay in your home for a shorter number of years, like 3-5 years, you may be paying more upfront than what is needed.
+If you only plan to stay in your home for a shorter number of years, like 3-5 years, you may not want to pay points.
 See a more in-depth comparison here: https://www.getloans.com/paying-points-on-a-loan/

 What is a “Loan Origination” fee on a Loan Estimate?

-This is not an “origination fee” in the traditional sense, where the bank or broker would be charging you a percentage of the loan amount and call it an “origination fee”.
-What the form is referring to as “Loan Origination” fees are a sum total of the application and processing fees.
-The federal rule makers consider the charges that the bank and broker charge the consumer to “originate” the loan as origination charges, so lenders must call them “origination fees”.
+This is not an “origination fee” in the traditional sense,.
+Lenders used to charge you a percentage of the loan amount and call it an “origination fee”.
+What the form is now referring to as “Loan Origination” fees are a sum total of the application and processing fees.
+The federal rule makers consider the charges that lenders charge the consumer to “originate” the loan as origination charges.
+So lenders must call them “origination fees”.
 Therefore the ‘origination fees’ are not like the old “1% origination fee” that used to be charged.
-In this case, it is simply a summary of various charges:
+In this case, it is simply a summary of various charges, such as:

 - $565 Application fee